thegridelectric/gw-scada-spaceheat-python/wiki/docs/core-protocol-sequences.md

 ### Meter aggregate power change

-    Meter   ->  GsPwr                       ->  Scada
+    Meter   ->  PowerWatts                       ->  Scada
-    Scada   ->  GsPwr                       ->  Atn
+    Scada   ->  PowerWatts                       ->  Atn

 See description [here](https://github.com/thegridelectric/gw-scada-spaceheat-python/blob/main/gw_spaceheat/actors/scada.py#L253).

-Milliseconds matter for Scada responsiveness with GsPwr.
-The Scada will not, for example, request an ack from the `Atn` for receipt of the `GsPwr`.
-Note also that the `GsPwr` does not have a timestamp.
+Milliseconds matter for Scada responsiveness with PowerWatts.
+The Scada will not, for example, request an ack from the `Atn` for receipt of the `PowerWatts`.
+Note also that the `PowerWatts` does not have a timestamp.

 ### Scada 5 minute Status report